markdeleon01/content-ops-starter/content/pages/tech.md

       type: TitleBlock
     subtitle: Efficiency and agility at its core
     text: >
-      At SMYLSYNC, we put high emphasis on our Agile methodologies to streamline our software development processes and deliver robust solutions to our clients.
+      At SmylSync, we put high emphasis on our Agile methodologies to streamline our software development processes and deliver robust solutions to our clients.

       We strongly believe in and adhere to our core philosophy of **execution > perfection**.